 An ample supply of SCMs exists to supply concrete producers.
-For instance, the American Coal Ash Association reports that nearly 72.5 million tons of coal fly ash were produced in the United States in 2008, of which 42.3 million tons were disposed.
-Of the approximately 30.2 million tons of fly ash that were used in some beneficial manner, however, only about half were used in the highest value cement and concrete applications.
-The remainder was utilized in lower value "fill and filler" applications where greenhouse gas emissions reduction benefits are not achieved.
+For instance, the American Coal Ash Association reports that 63.0 million tons of coal fly ash were produced in the United States in 2009, of which 38.3 million tons were disposed.
+Of the approximately 24.7 million tons of fly ash that were used in some beneficial manner, however, less than half were used in the highest value cement and concrete applications.
+The remainder was utilized in lower value "fill and filler" applications where significant greenhouse gas emissions reduction benefits are not achieved.
 At a portland cement replacement rate of 25 percent, there is sufficient coal ash to supplement approximately 275 million tons of portland cement, well in excess of the normal consumption for the United States.

-Barriers to increasing the use of coal fly ash in concrete include the high costs of storing material and transporting it to users.
+Other SCMs - such as natural pozzolans, metakaolin, and rice hull ash - may also become available in large quantities from local sources if economic incentives are created to stimulate their development.
+Barriers to increasing the use of coal fly ash and other supplementary cementitious materials in concrete include the high costs of storing material and transporting it to users.
 Establishing SCM use in concrete production as a qualifying cap-and-trade offset would create additional economic incentive to invest in the infrastructure necessary to deliver these abundant materials to concrete producers and increase their utilization.